iredmail/docs/en_US/howto/sql.create.mail.alias.md

 Access Policy Name | Comment
 --- |---
 `public` | no restrictions
-`domain` | all users under same domain are allowed to send email to this mail list.
+`domain` | all users under same domain are allowed to send email to this mail alias account.
-`subdomain` | all users under same domain and all sub-domains are allowed to send email to this mail list.
+`subdomain` | all users under same domain and all sub-domains are allowed to send email to this mail alias account.
-`membersonly` | only members of this mail list are allowd.
+`membersonly` | only members of this mail alias account are allowd.
-`moderatorsonly` | only moderators of this mail list are allowed.
+`moderatorsonly` | only moderators of this mail alias account are allowed.
-`membersandmoderatorsonly` | only members and moderators of this mail list are allowed.
+`membersandmoderatorsonly` | only members and moderators of this mail alias account are allowed.

 ### How to assign a moderator